Sophie Oluwole: Education

-In 1953, she enrolled at the Women Training College in Ilesa, where she finished with a class IV certificate in 1954. she became a qualified teacher.
-She then taught at Ogotun-Ekiti, and then Ibadan.
-She received a scholarship in philology at the University of Cologne, but decided to join her husband in the United States.
+In 1953, she enrolled at the Women Training College in Ilesa, where she finished with a class IV certificate in 1954 and then became a qualified teacher.
+Oluwole went on to teach at the British-oriented Women in Training college from 1953-1954.
+For the next decade, she taught in Nigeria.
+After her first marriage to Professor Olanrewaju Joseph Fapohunda, she and her husband moved to Moscow and attempted to learn the Russian language.
+Oluwole studied Russian to prepare for studying economics, unfortunately, her husband experienced great trouble grasping the language so the couple moved to Germany.
+After a year at the University of Cologne, she was offered a full scholarship in Philology but decided to join her husband in the United States.
 She ultimately decided to complete her college education at the University of Lagos in 1967, where she decided to study Philosophy instead of English, allegedly because of the reputation of Professor Wole Soyinka.

 Following obtaining her first degree in 1970, she was employed in UNILAG for a time as an assistant lecturer in 1972, and went on to complete her PhD at the University of Ibadan, making her the first to hold a doctorate degree in philosophy.
-Oluwole had taken interest in traditional African philosophy before obtaining her PhD, but did not have any faculty to supervise a thesis or dissertation on such a topic.
+Oluwole had taken interest in traditional African philosophy before obtaining her PhD but did not have any faculty to supervise a thesis or dissertation on such a topic.
 Oluwole taught African Philosophy for six years between 2002 and 2008 at the University of Lagos.
 At a time, she also served as the first female Dean of Student Affairs in the same institution.